Family vacation in Sri Lanka

 A delicious 12 day introduction to beautiful Sri Lanka, paced and planned with kids in mind, featuring a happy mix of activities and leisure.

-Negombo Dambulla cave temples Sigiriya Lion Rock and bike ride Kandy botanical gardens Temple of the Tooth dinner with a local family Nuwara Eliya train to Bandarawela countryside trek tea plucking experience Uda Walawe National Park Elephant Transit Home Mirissa whale and dolphin watching November to April Galle kite making and flying Colombo
+Negombo Dambulla cave temples Sigiriya Lion Rock and bike ride Kandy botanical gardens Temple of the Tooth dinner with a local family Nuwara Eliya train to Bandarawela countryside trek tea hills Uda Walawe National Park Elephant Transit Home Mirissa whale and dolphin watching November to April Galle kite making and flying Colombo

 Description of Family vacation in Sri Lanka